 How is Shoulder Tendinopathy Diagnosed?

 X-rays do not identify shoulder tendinopathy but can be useful to identify if bone spur encroachment (see picture) into the subacromial space that may cause your rotator cuff tendinopathy.

 What the Prognosis for Shoulder Tendinopathy?

 Shoulder tendinopathy can be a progressive disorder that often co-exists with shoulder bursitis or bicipital tendonitis and can deteriorate into calcific tendonitis or rotator cuff tears.
 They can require surgery with neglect or poor treatment.
 The good news is that most shoulder tendinopathy is reversible and very successfully treated.

 Due to shoulder impingement being the primary cause of your shoulder tendonitis it is vital to thoroughly assess how your shoulder is moving and correct your shoulder biomechanics to prevent future shoulder impingement episodes and subsequent rotator cuff tendonitis.

 Your shoulder physiotherapist is an expert in shoulder assessment and biomechanical correction.
 For more advice, please consult your physiotherapist or a doctor with an interest in shoulder rehabilitation.

 While every shoulder tendinopathy patient's treatment will vary depending upon the assessment and concomitant problems, researchers have concluded that there are essentially 7 stages that need to be covered to effectively rehabilitate shoulder tendinopathy and prevent recurrence.
 These are:

 Phase 1 - Early Injury Protection: Pain Relief & Anti-inflammatory Tips

 As with most soft tissue injuries the initial treatment is Rest, Ice, and Support.

-In the early phase you’ll most likely be unable to fully lift your arm or sleep comfortably.
+In the early phase, you’ll most likely be unable to fully lift your arm or sleep comfortably.
 Our first aim is to provide you with some active rest from pain-provoking postures and movements.
-This means that you should stop doing the movement or activity that provoked the shoulder pain in the first place and avoid doing anything that causes pain in your shoulder.
+This means that you should stop doing the movement or activity that provoked the shoulder pain in the first place and avoid doing anything that causes shoulder pain.

 Ice is a simple and effective modality to reduce your pain and swelling.
 Please apply for 20-30 minutes each 2 to 4 hours during the initial phase or when you notice that your injury is warm or hot.